-5.5 REPORTING FOR MIDDLE LEVEL MANAGEMENT
+5.4 REPORTING FOR LOWER LEVEL MANAGEMENT

 The middle level management is assigned the work for executing various policies framed by top management.
 The objects or goals are set by Board of Directors.
-The requisite authority is delegated to middle level management so that organizational goals may be achieved.
+The requisite authority is delegated to middle level management so that organisational goals may be achieved.
 The reports submitted to middle level management are detailed so that a corrective view of performance of different departments is undertaken.
-The work of co-coordinating activities of different departments is also undertaken by middle level management.
+The work of cocoordinating activities of different departments is also undertaken by middle level management.
 The reports submitted to middle level management may be classified as follows:-